gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetDisplayGUID<T>() Method

-(Cross-Game compatible) Gets the GUID (thing that should be used in the display field for things) for a specific ModDisplay
+Gets the GUID (thing that should be used in the display field for things) for a specific ModDisplay

 ```csharp
 public static string GetDisplayGUID<T>()